Walking Dead Timeline Explained: When All 7 Shows Take Place

 October 1, 2010 - October 27, 2010

 Fear the Walking Dead season 3 picks up right after season 2's cliffhanger ending, but then covers a slightly bigger expanse of over a month, as Madison and her family become embroiled in a post-apocalyptic battle between racist cowboys and Native Americans.
-By this time, the family has moved closer to the border and realizes that the apocalypse has ravaged everything and that the humans really are more dangerous than the walking dead hoards of zombies.
+By this time, the family has moved closer to the border and realizes that the apocalypse has ravaged everything and that humans really are more dangerous than the walking dead hoards of zombies.

 By the time the action ended, the Clark family had been separated by a dam explosion on day 64, which was October 27, 2010.
 This is a great moment for the third season of Fear the Walking Dead to end because, on the very next day, Rick Grimes wakes up from his coma in the main Walking Dead series.
-This fulfills the promise of the prequel to tell the story of what happened before the main series began and with the fourth season, it starts to run concurrent with its parent series.
+This fulfills the promise of the prequel to tell the story of what happened before the main series began, and with the fourth season, it starts to run concurrent with its parent series.

 Fear The Walking Dead Season 4